christofmuc/KnobKraft-orm/docs/upload_acknowledgement_design.md

 File export, clipboard conversion, offline import, and download recognition never invoke the upload hook.
 Upload replies are protocol control messages, not patch data.

-## Implementation and validation plan
+## Implementation and validation status

-1. Implement the capability, Python bridge validation, and timing key.
-Document the hook in the Adaptation Programming Guide when runtime support lands.
-2. Implement `UploadOperation`, scheduled output, device reservation, and fake-transport tests.
-Cover source filtering, early replies, unrelated traffic through the deadline, `continue` responses, cancellation, disconnect, and exactly-once cleanup.
-3. Route individual and bank uploads through the operation.
-Verify that conversion failure sends nothing, failure at patch N prevents patch N+1, accepted replies control progress, and incomplete banks remain dirty.
-4. Add the K5000 hook and focused tests for all reply codes, wrong channel/model/framing, unrelated messages, malformed return values, Python exceptions, invalid timing, timeout, and missing input.
-5. Add protocol-level tests for a multi-message upload: the second message must not be sent before acceptance of the first, returned response messages must be ordered correctly, and an intermediate error must discard the remaining queue.
+The implementation adds the capability and validated Python bridge, an asynchronous upload operation, per-message sequencing, cancellation, bank continuations, the timing key, and the K5000 classifier.
+Automated tests cover accepted replies, response ordering, per-message opt-out, device errors, timeout state, malformed bridge results, correlation checks, and all documented K5000 reply codes.

-6. Verify the real K5000 with a known patch, write protection, available error conditions, and a missing reply.
-Capture MIDI traces to validate timing and stop behavior.
-Hardware verification remains the gate for claiming issue #426 fixed.
+The remaining validation is hardware-facing: verify the real K5000 with a known patch, write protection, available error conditions, and a missing reply, and capture MIDI traces to confirm the timeout budget.
+Broader reservation of downloads and detection against an active upload can follow separately; this implementation serializes uploads per synth and stops a bank at its first unsuccessful step.

 The proposed hook intentionally handles reactive, message-by-message upload handshakes without duplicating outgoing state in Python.
 If a future protocol requires dynamic branching beyond immediate responses, retransmission, or acknowledged groups of original messages, generalize the operation into a stateful protocol driver while preserving this reactive contract as the simple case.